bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 **Recent Transactions**

 The web wallet only shows transactions in which the address of the selected account among the recent transactions stored in the blockchain is the same as either the sender's address, or the receiver's address.
-The fields consist of Transaction type, Time, Amount, and Peer.
+This section includes Transaction Type, Time, Amount, and Peer.
 The top record is the most recently generated transaction.
-When one record is selected, detailed transaction information is provided.
+When one record is selected, transaction information details are provided.

 * Transaction type are Inbound, Outbound, Freezing, and Payload.
     + Inbound : Funds are added to the selected account.
     + Outbound : Funds are withdrawn from the selected account.
     + Freezing : Used to create a validator.
     + Payload : Used to store data in the blockchain.
-* Amount : The amount that was received, or spent.
+* Amount : The amount that was received or spent.
 * Peer : The address that sent (or received) the funds.

 **Pending Transactions**